jirrian/itp-blog/_posts/2018-4-18-Reverse-Engineering-Bookmarklet.md

 ```

 ### Analysis ###
 When the bookmarlet is executed, the bookmarklet creates a script element that references the main PageZipper functionalities script and adds it to the head of the page.
-The script with the main functionalities is `www.printwhatyoulike.com/static/pagezipper/pagezipper_10.js`, [viewable here](http://www.printwhatyoulike.com/static/pagezipper/pagezipper_10.js).
+The script with the main functionalities is `www.printwhatyoulike.com/static/pagezipper/pagezipper_10.js`.
 The check for `if (window["pgzp"])` is so that the bookmarklet doesn't execute again if it's already been executed on the page.
-If you click it while it's already running, it stops running (`_pgzpToggleBookmarklet()`).
+If you click it while it's already running, it stops running due calling the function `_pgzpToggleBookmarklet()`.
 This bookmarklet uses jQuery.